 Who is H.R.
 McMaster?
 3 things to know about Trump's national security adviser

 Gen. Herbert Raymond “H.R.”
 McMaster can now add former national security adviser to a long list of positions he's held over the years.
-President Trump confirmed a March 22 tweet that McMaster will be replaced by former U.N. ambassador John Bolton.
+President Trump confirmed in a March 22 tweet that McMaster will be replaced by former U.N. ambassador John Bolton.

 Trump congratulated McMaster on an "outstanding job," adding that he will "always remain [a] friend."